-What it's like to fly in a World War II plane
+This plane flew on D-Day.
+Now it's back in the air

 Between leaving the US and reaching England, there were stops in Canada, Greenland, Iceland and Scotland.

 "We spent quite a bit of time coming across North America and ... it really turned into a veteran appreciation at each stop," says Prosser.
-World War II veterans would come to see the aircraft they flew in 75 years before and "it gets emotional."
+World War II veterans would come to see the aircraft they flew in 75 years before, and "it gets emotional."

 "To honor those individuals that gave so much for us, it's our privilege to take this airplane and display her," he adds.